braze-inc/braze-docs/_docs/_home/getting_started/your_first_contribution.md

 ## Step 2: Make a change

-Now that you're a little familiar with the docs repository, you're ready to start making changes.
-First, open [Braze Docs]() and find a simple change you'd like to make.
+Now that you're more familiar with the docs repository, you're ready to start making changes.
+First, open [Braze Docs]() and find a change you want to make.
 Next, choose how you'd like to make your change:

 - **Using GitHub (Basic):** For small, single-document changes, you can make changes directly from the GitHub website.
 - **Using your local environment (Advanced):** For complex or multi-document changes, you'll need to make changes from your local environment.
 If you're a documentation guru, this is the recommended method.